Tessil/ordered-map/README.md

 - O(1) average time complexity for lookups with performances similar to `std::unordered_map` but with faster insertions and reduced memory usage (see [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for details).
 - Provide random access iterators and also reverse iterators.
 - Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` for example as key parameter for `find`, see [example](https://github.com/Tessil/ordered-map#heterogeneous-lookup)).
+- The library can be used with exceptions disabled (through `-fno-exceptions` option on Clang and GCC, without an `/EH` option on MSVC or simply by defining `TSL_NO_EXCEPTIONS`). `std::terminate` is used in replacement of the `throw` instruction when exceptions are disabled.
 - API closely similar to `std::unordered_map` and `std::unordered_set`.

 ### Differences compare to `std::unordered_map`